Course code: B0174

 You also should familiarise yourself with and read magazines to explore future career directions.
 Magazines like Freize, ArtForum, Crafts, Blueprint, Domus, Creative review, IconEye, International Textiles, Vogue

 Progression and links:

-The foundation course is the preferred progression route to higher education Art & Design specialised study.
+The UAL Diploma in Art & Design Foundation Studies Level 3 and Level 4 course is the preferred progression route to higher education Art & Design specialised study.
 This course has an excellent track record of placing students at prestigious universities and art colleges throughout the UK.